End of Fracking Holiday Signals a Permian Basin Boom

 Upgrades to Pipelines

 One of the most important factors in the frack holiday was a scarcity of pipeline space to handle the volume of oil coming out of the Permian.
-With three major pipelines scheduled to come online in the next year, however, the ability of oil companies to transport their oil supplies will increase to a considerable degree, streamlining the process of bringing oil from wells to refinery.
+With three major pipelines scheduled to come online in the next year, however, the ability of oil companies to transport their oil supplies will increase to a considerable degree, streamlining the process of bringing oil from wells to the refinery.

 Wells Already Drilled Will Drive Production